Every small step in the right direction

-- Problematic sexual behaviors that conflicts with a person's commitments
+- Problematic sexual behaviors that conflict with a person's commitments

-- Problematic sexual behaviors that conflicts with a person's values
+- Problematic sexual behaviors that conflict with a person's values

-- Problematic sexual behaviors that conflicts with a person's self control
+- Problematic sexual behaviors that conflict with a person's self-control

-- Problematic sexual behaviors that often results in negative consequences or potential negative consequences
+- Problematic sexual behaviors that often result in negative consequences or potential negative consequences

 - Cybersex (internet porn, chat rooms and other adult websites)